 Minimum requirements: ALC (low-power lidar) capable of detecting liquid water layers, including supercooled liquid layers, up to 7.5 km in altitude: In this mode, the primary function of the ALC is purely the detection of liquid water in the lower troposphere.

 Optimum setup: High-power aerosol lidar (capable of detecting thin ice clouds, elevated aerosol layers and the molecular backscatter signal) provides additional retrieval capabilities and improves high-altitude cloud statistics.
 A depolarization channel is desirable for unambiguous particle phase discrimination.
+Note: depolarisation capabilities start to be available for new ALC models.
 The ability to retrieve extinction directly through high-spectral-resolution or Raman methods also greatly improves retrieval uncertainties and provides a consistency check.
 Aerosol properties at high resolution permit synergy between EARLINET and Cloudnet retrievals allowing investigation of aerosol-cloud interactions in the same profile.

 Also see the automatic lidars and ceilometers Standard Operating Procedures (SOPs)